Most first-time swimming pool owners don’t put much thought into its depth.

 2. Height Of The Users

 Public swimming pools are typically 3 feet, 4 feet, or 5 feet high, based on the average height of their users.
-We can think of this as an established norm.
+This is an established norm.
 However, you can easily customise this when building your multi-depth pool.

 3. Child Safety